Saumiyav01/smart-radar-adaptive-scanning/README.md

    ↺
 ```

-The main experimental finding is that the GRU captures useful temporal structure beyond a simple statistical timing baseline, while the Bayesian and Thompson Sampling layers convert those predictions into an adaptive scan decision.
+The main experimental finding is that the GRU captures useful temporal structure beyond a simple statistical timing baseline, while Bayesian state estimation and Thompson Sampling convert those predictions into an adaptive scan policy.

 The next major step is replacing ground-truth emitter grouping with a real PDW association/deinterleaving system and evaluating the complete pipeline under realistic receiver constraints.

 ```

-**This is the version I'd actually put on your GitHub.** It keeps the important numbers, formulas, architecture, limitations, and future work, but removes most of the explanatory repetition from the previous README.
 ```